Savio629/spec-actor/Readme.md

 Then, execute the CLI with a user prompt:

-   specgen "<your-prompt-here>"
+   specgpt "<your-prompt-here>"

 ### For example:

-    specgen "Set up a project named AllInOneService with Prisma, user service, monitoring, temporal and file upload setup along with logging, monitoring, postgres,hasura, fusionauth and minio as docker service with npm as the package installer"
+    specgpt "Set up a project named AllInOneService with Prisma, user service, monitoring, temporal and file upload setup along with logging, monitoring, postgres,hasura, fusionauth and minio as docker service with npm as the package installer"

 ### Spec File Structure
 ```